Office of the Vice Provost for Interdisciplinary Studies

 2024 West Main Street | Erwin Mill | Box 104404

-The Office of Interdisciplinary Program Management provides the essential operational support needed for Duke’s university-wide institutes, initiatives and centers to incubate some of the university’s most exciting interdisciplinary research, engagement and teaching activities.
-It provides oversight and guidance in all areas of business, finance, planning and human resources to interdisciplinary units to ensure the most effective and efficient management of their budgets, which total approximately $77M annually and include over 600 faculty, staff and students within those units.
+The Office of Interdisciplinary Program Management provides the operational support needed for Duke’s university-wide institutes, initiatives, and centers to incubate some of the university’s most exciting interdisciplinary research, engagement, and teaching activities.
+OIPM provides oversight and guidance in all areas of business, finance, planning, and human resources to interdisciplinary units, ensuring the most effective and efficient management of their budgets, which total approximately $77M annually.

 Ada Gregory, Executive Director

 As the head of OIPM, Ada is responsible for administrative oversight and support of the university-wide institutes, initiatives, and centers.
 Reporting to the Vice Provost for Interdisciplinary Studies, she works closely with the respective staffs of the Executive Vice Provost for Finance and Administration and the School of Medicine’s Executive Vice Dean, Administration, as well as the institute directors and lead staff.
 Ada has over 20 years of experience in administration, operations management, program development, and strategic planning.
 Prior to joining OIPM, Ada served as the Director of the Duke Women’s Center, the Assistant Director of Administration Finance and Planning for Duke’s Kenan Institute for Ethics, and in administrative leadership positions in state government and nonprofit organizations.
 Ada has a B.A. and M.A. from Duke University.

 Elaine provides oversight for finance, budget, space, grant administration and fiscal policy interpretation in support of the university-wide institutes, initiatives and centers.
 Prior to joining OIPM, Elaine held administrative positions within Duke and at the Massachusetts Institute of Technology.
 She graduated with a degree in Business Administration from Champlain College.